nadjaantonjak/scheduler/README.md

 # scheduler
-Creating a Homework Assignment that applies knowledge learn in class to create a planner. contributors - Nadja Antonjak
+Creating a Homework Assignment that applies knowledge learn in class to create a planner.

+contributors - Nadja Antonjak

-1. keeping organised throughout my course is what motivated me throughout assignment #5.
+1. Keeping organised throughout my course is what motivated me throughout assignment #5.
 Creating a day planner that helps you scheduel your day out is a big benefit to planning out days in order to get everything important done.

 2.This project was bulit to haelp with timemanagemnt, studying and having a busy lifestyle can become overwhealming .
 Having a day planner can ease the stress knowing what needs to be done ensuring nothing is missed.